adhocteam/ca-alert/README.md

 #### g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0

 We tested the public facing pages to confirm they met 508 standards.
-Here are sample reports

-LINK

-LINK

 #### h.
 Created or used a design style guide and/or a pattern library